 In March 2020, Twitter began to test a stories feature known as "fleets" in some markets, which officially launched on November 17, 2020.
 Fleets could contain text and media, are only accessible for 24 hours after they are posted, and are accessed within the Twitter app; Twitter announced it would start implementing advertising into fleets in June 2021.
 Fleets were removed in August 2021; Twitter had intended for fleets to encourage more users to tweet regularly, but instead they were generally used by already-active users.

 In late 2009, the "Twitter Lists" feature was added, making it possible for users to follow a curated list of accounts all at once, rather than following individual users.
 Currently, lists can be set to either public or private.
 Public lists may be recommended to users via the general Lists interface and appear in search results.
-If a users follows a public list, it will appear in the "View Lists" section of their profile, so that other users may quickly find it and follow it as well.
+If a user follows a public list, it will appear in the "View Lists" section of their profile, so that other users may quickly find it and follow it as well.
 Private lists can only be followed if the creator shares a specific link to their list.
 Lists add a separate tab to the Twitter interface with the title of the list, such as "News" or "Economics".

 In October 2015, Twitter introduced "Moments"—a feature that allows users to curate tweets from other users into a larger collection.
 Twitter initially intended the feature to be used by its in-house editorial team and other partners; they populated a dedicated tab in Twitter's apps, chronicling news headlines, sporting events, and other content.
 In September 2016, creation of moments became available to all Twitter users.

-Twitter has mobile apps for iPhone, iPad, and Android.
+Twitter had mobile apps for iPhone, iPad, and Android.
 In April 2017, Twitter introduced Twitter Lite, a progressive web app designed for regions with unreliable and slow Internet connections, with a size of less than one megabyte, designed for devices with limited storage capacity.

 In November 2022, Musk announced plans to add account verification and the ability to upload longer audio and video to Twitter Blue.
 A previous perk offering advertising-free news articles from participating publishers was dropped, but Musk stated that Twitter did want to work with publishers on a similar "paywall bypass" perk.
 Musk had pushed for a more expensive version of Twitter Blue following his takeover, arguing that it would be needed to offset a decline in advertising revenue.
 Twitter states that paid verification is required to help reduce fraudulent accounts.

-The verification marker was included in a premium tier of Twitter Blue introduced on November 9, 2022, priced at US$7.99.
+The verification marker was included in a premium tier of Twitter Blue introduced on November 9, 2022, priced at US$7.99 per month.
 On November 11, 2022, after the introduction of this feature led to prominent issues involving accounts using the feature to impersonate public figures and companies, Twitter Blue with verification was temporarily suspended.
 After about a month, Twitter Blue was relaunched on December 12, 2022, though for those purchasing the service through the iOS app store, the cost will be $10.99 a month as to offset the 30% revenue split that Apple takes.

 Twitter initially grandfathered users and entities that had gained verification due to their status as public figures, referring to them as "legacy verified accounts" that "may or may not be notable".
 On March 25, 2023, it was announced that "legacy" verification status would be removed; a subscription will be required to retain verified status, costing $1,000 per-month for organizations (which are designated with a gold verified symbol), plus an additional $50 for each "affiliate".
 The change was originally scheduled for April 1, 2023, but was delayed to April 20, 2023, following criticism of the changes.
 Musk also announced plans for the "For You" timeline to prioritize verified accounts and user followers only beginning April 15, 2023, and threatened to only allow verified users to participate in polls (although the latter change has yet to occur).

-Effective April 21, 2023, Twitter requires companies to participate in the verified organizations program in order to purchase advertising on the platform, although companies that spend at least $1,000 on advertising per-month automatically receive membership in the program at no additional cost.
+Effective April 21, 2023, Twitter requires companies to participate in the verified organizations program to purchase advertising on the platform, although companies that spend at least $1,000 on advertising per-month automatically receive membership in the program at no additional cost.

 From April 25, 2023, verified users are now prioritized in replies to tweets.